 3. Long Term Effects: If the emotional distress does not fade, if the intensity increases, or if the distress interferes with the daily routine, professional assistance is recommended.
 Be kind and accept the fact that your are going through a difficult time at the moment, and decide that you are going to find ways to manage this problem.

 In conclusion, those of you who have lived through a trauma can help yourself by being with caring friends and family.
 Take care of yourself physically, by eating well, exercising and getting adequate sleep.
-It may also help to write thoughts down in a daily journal or attempt to learn a relaxation exercise just to ease the mind of the tension.
+To overcome trauma it may also help to write thoughts down in a daily journal or attempt to learn a relaxation exercise just to ease the mind of the tension.